kbaseattic/data_api/jslib/README.md

     e.
 For local testing, change the `taxonUrl` to something that is in the `test_resources/data` directory.
 For testing against a CI or production KBase installation, the default is probably fine.
 To get a list of available Taxon object IDs, you can use the utility program in the `bin` directory called `print_msgpack_ref`:

-        /bin/print_msgpack_ref test_resources/data/*taxon.msgpack
+        ./bin/print_msgpack_ref test_resources/data/*taxon.msgpack
     The identifier in the second column is what you should put inthe `objectRef` field in the `test.yml` file.

     **Important: Do NOT add the modified file to any git commits!** Doing so will make your username and password public information.
 In particular, do not use `git commit -a`, since this would automatically add it.

 3. Install your changes.
-Run `grunt build` again to copy the new config file into the build.
+Run `grunt build` again to copy the new config file into the build. *Note:* You need to _re-run_ `grunt build` after any changes to the configuration file.

-4. Access the test pages in `runtime/build/htdocs/`: `index.html` provides pointers to all the available pages.
+4. Run a web server to serve the test pages.
+There are of course many ways to do this.
+The important thing to know is that the root of the documents served should be `jslib/runtime/build`.
+Here are some suggestions:

+    a.
+Run a simple Python HTTP server from that directory:

+            cd jslib/runtime/build
+            python -m SimpleHTTPServer

+    You can access the index page served by opening a web browser to "localhost:8000/htdocs/", e.g. from the shell:

+        open -a Google\ Chrome 'http://localhost:8000/htdocs'

 ## Testing

 Testing is configured for Karma and Jasmine.
 Code coverage not currently set up.
 All test artifacts are in the test directory.